-Trade war and inflation can negatively affect the integration of the global economy, which the Federal Reserve System diligently cherishes.
+Trade war affecting all investors and can negatively affect the integration of the global economy, which the Federal Reserve System diligently cherishes.
 All factors of the indicated manifestations are likely to restrain the growth of stocks, as long as there is a threat of economic damage.
 Among experts there are concerns about the possibility of a new phase of the global economic downturn.

 The impact that potential indicator movements could have back and forth led to one of the fastest stock jumps in history.
 Then, after high-speed slides, which offset most of the losses, there was a decrease, bringing the index to a minimum.
 The consequences of the trade war with China may hit some large American companies selling their products in China more than anywhere else in the world, including the United States.
 In addition, China is the largest supplier of many parts and components for the production of many American companies, so it will be more difficult for such companies to do business not only in China, but around the world.